SnickCH/InsurgencySandstormDedicatedServer/README.md

 5) Container scanning: during the build process the container will be scanned for known vulnerabilities.
 Status: planned

-6) 6) Mod support "testing": Mods should be supported as long as they are for Linux.
-It is not tested yet, but there should be no reason why it should not work.
-Since it was asked, I will do this soon.
-Status: planned
+6) Mod support: done.
+Works as long the mods are supported for Linux